DataDog/documentation/content/en/tracing/glossary/_index.md

 Some [Tracing Application Metrics][15] are tagged with `sublayer_service` and `sublayer_type` so that you can see the execution time for individual services within a trace.

-Sublayer metrics are only available if a service has downstream dependencies.
+Sublayer metrics are only available if a service has downstream dependencies and are calculated post-sampling.

 ## Execution time